Beardless Irises Three

 Iris spuria hybrid, Jim McKenney

-Iris unguicularis is a species from the Mediterranean region with pale to rich lavender fragrant flowers.
+Iris unguicularis Poir. is a species from the Mediterranean region with pale to rich lavender fragrant flowers known by a common name of winter blooming iris.
 It is a late autumn and winter flowering species with flowers blooming low to the ground and sometimes hidden by the leaves.
 This species is best grown unmulched with little to no summer water.
 Cutting the leaves back in late summer to early fall allows the beautiful flowers to be more visible.
 New leaves appear September and October and this is the best time to divide this species.
 The first photo below by Bob Rutemoeller shows one that is a darker color than the cultivar grown by Rob Hamilton (see below).
-The second photo shows a a freshly picked flower which was blooming on November 24, 2006 in the zone 7 Montgomery County, Maryland garden of Jim McKenney.
+The second photo from Mary Sue Ittner shows a number flowering the same day and the leaves that have been cut back.
+The third photo shows a a freshly picked flower which was blooming on November 24, 2006 in the zone 7 Montgomery County, Maryland garden of Jim McKenney.
 This image gives a good sense of the size of the flower of this species.
-Photos 3-5 were taken by Nhu Nguyen at the UC Botanical Garden showing original stock collected in Greece of this species.
+Photos 4-6 were taken by Nhu Nguyen at the UC Botanical Garden showing original stock collected in Greece of this species.

 Iris unguicularis 'Starkers Pink' grown and photographed by Rob Hamilton.